 This fully updated second edition of How to Create a Coaching Culture contains new material on promoting employee engagement, reinventing performance reviews, and new and updated case studies from HarperCollins, British Airways and Leanintuit.
 Online resources include a series of downloadable templates and tools to use in practice, including a board report, communication strategy, development plan, and pre- and post-course training assessment.

-The HR Fundamentals series is endorsed by the Chartered Institute of Personnel and Development (CIPD), the UK professional body for HR and people development with over 145,000 members worldwide.
-This series of succinct, practical and straightforward guides supports those in the early stages of HR.
+HR Fundamentals is a series of succinct, practical guides for students and those in the early stages of their HR careers.
+They are endorsed by the Chartered Institute of Personnel and Development (CIPD), the UK professional body for HR and people development, which has over 145,000 members worldwide.

-Ro Gorell is a change strategist and coach specializing in Lean Change/Agile, modelling these principles through her business Grow Talent, in collaboration with Change Optimised.
-Based in Australia, she is the author of Group Coaching and co-author of 50 Top Tools for Coaching, both published by Kogan Page.
+Ro Gorell is a change strategist and business coach.
+She is co-director of Change Optimised, which focuses on developing and coaching the workplace of the future.
+She is also author of Group Coaching and the co-author with Gillian Jones of 50 Top Tools for Coaching, also published by Kogan Page.

 You will need to sign up or login as a registered academic to request inspection copies.